NaviServer Programmable Web Server

 ns_conn sock

-Returns the socket id (integer fd) of current connection.
+Returns the socket identifier (integer file descriptor) for the current connection.

 ns_conn start

-Returns the time the connection request started in "sec:usec" (aka ns_time) format.
+Returns the time when the connection request started in "sec:usec" (ns_time) format.

 ns_conn status ?status-code?

-Query or set the HTTP status code for the current connection.
+Queries or sets the HTTP status code for the current connection.

 ns_conn target

-Returns the URI target from the start line of the request.
-The result might contain query variables.
+Returns the URI target from the start line of the HTTP request (this may include query variables).

 ns_conn timeout

-Returns absolute time value beyond which conn should not wait on resources, such as condition variables.
+Returns an absolute time value beyond which the connection will not wait for resources (e.g., condition variables).

 ns_conn url

 Returns the URL of the HTTP request.
-This is the portion of the request after the hostname, for example [ns_conn url] on returns /index.adp.
+This is the portion of the URL following the hostname (e.g., "/index.adp").

 if { [string match /page/* [ns_conn url]] } {